Kangxiaoneuq/PCN_RNAsite/README.md

 A prediction method by fusing RNA sequence and structure information to identify small molecule-RNA binding sites.
-The  codes for PCN_RNAsite are available in ./src.
+The  codes for PCN_RNAsite and an example from dataset CS71 are available in ./src.
 And the demo and corresponding documentation files can be found in ./demo.
 See our paper for more details.

 Requirements